-What is the difference between the Prescription and Supplement strength drops?
+What is the difference between the Medical Grade and Supplement Strength Drops?

 – Provide long term allergy desensitization with completion of therapy.